 5. Batidos and more here…

-There’s a TON of things to cover but here are the top 5:
+There are a TON of things to cover but here are our top suggestions:

 - Ziplining (some of the most epic views in the world via zipline)